harryhoch/hpo/README.md

 # Phenotype Treemap

+## Intruction

+We have two folders, `hp/` and `mp/`.
+Take a look at `hp/` for example.

-The `hp.owl` and `mp.owl` are downloaded from Ontobee.
-Then we use the jar from `/owl2vowl` to convert the corresponding owl file into a JSON file.
+The `hp.owl` is downloaded from Ontobee.
+Then we used the jar from `/owl2vowl` to convert the corresponding owl file into a JSON file.
 For example:

 ````
-java -jar owl2vowl/owl2vowl.jar -file hp.owl
+java -jar owl2vowl/owl2vowl.jar -file hp/hp.owl
 ````

-Then we parse the `hp.json` and create a graph json file `hp_graph.json`.
+Then we parse the `hp.json` into a graph json file called `hp_graph.json` with the following command:

 ````
 node hp_graph.js